JushBJJ/nvim-conf/README.md

-this is my nvim config :D
+this is my nvim config